feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 **Acknowledgements**

 None of this would have been possible without the continual support of the OpenAI organization as a whole, which launched the Scholars program.
 In particular, I would like to highlight my mentor, Dr. Joshua Achiam, as one of the principal driving forces behind my continued progress in this project.
-Muraya Maigua and Christina Hendricks, managers of the program were excellent stewards of this initiative.
+Muraya Maigua and Christina Hendrickson, managers of the program were excellent stewards of this initiative.
 Finally, my fellow Scholars were a great source of feedback and additional resources.

 **References**